 - If it doesn’t click into a stroller, is it easy to move around between vehicles?

 - Does the car seat come with a warranty?

 - Does the seat pass chemical compliance testing?

-- If using an older car seat, what is its expiration?
+- If using an older car seat (one you used with your other children), what is its expiration date?